- Practice Direction No 1 - Determination of matters ‘on the papers’

 - Workers Compensation Commission payment of accounts – statement of business process

 - Workers Compensation Commission guidelines for media representatives

 Policy on publication of decisions in the Workers Compensation Commission

 Publication of Decisions of the Commission

 Section 365(1) of the Workplace Injury Management and Workers Compensation Act 1998 provides that:

 (1) The Commission may cause details of its decisions and determinations under the Workers Compensation Acts to be published

-The Commission is committed to the publication of its decisions on its website and on the Australasian Legal Information Institute (AustLII) website to ensure transparency, accountability, education and guidance to parties on all matters within the jurisdiction of the Commission.
+The Commission is committed to the publication of its decisions on its website and on the Australasian Legal Information Institute (AustLII), Jade and LexisNexis websites to ensure transparency, accountability, education and guidance to parties on all matters within the jurisdiction of the Commission.

 The Commission operates under a presumption in favour of publication of decisions.